LondheShubham153/kubestarter/kind-cluster/README.md

 ## 6. Notes

 Multiple Clusters: KIND supports multiple clusters.
-Use unique --name for each cluster.
-Custom Node Images: Specify Kubernetes versions by updating the image in the configuration file.
+Use a unique name for each cluster.
+Using --name Custom Node Images: Specify Kubernetes versions by updating the image in the configuration file.
 Ephemeral Clusters: KIND clusters are temporary and will be lost if Docker is restarted.